wwang439035/Web-and-Backend-of-Takeout-System/README.md

 1. hmts: Management website for a service provider.
 (Bootstrap, Spring MVC, REST, JSON, MyBatis, MySQL, JUnit, Mockito and Selenium)
 2. hmts_mobile: Android app for customers.
 (HTTP, JSON and Robotium)

+Note: mobile application is in the project named "hmts_mobile".